Scandal, Tragedy, Destiny: Queen Elizabeth II's Journey to the Throne

 When Prince Charles was born that November, George VI was said to be "simply delighted by the success of everything."
 But the king was also in increasingly poor health; suffering from arteriosclerosis, he underwent surgery to improve circulation in his legs in March 1949.
 He tried to maintain a full schedule during the time Philip was stationed in Malta but by May 1951 he was suffering from a cough that would not go away.

-Elizabeth returned home to appear in his stead at various events, including the Trooping of the Color parade that June.
+Elizabeth returned home to appear in his stead at various events, including the Trooping of the Colour parade that June.

 In The Crown, it shows Jared Harris' George VI having an entire lung removed, only to quickly learn that the other wasn't in much better shape.
 And that is close to what happened in real life.